mworion/MountWizzard4/doc/workflows/almanac/index.rst

 Almanac
 =======

-MountWizzard4 provides some basic informations about twilight (1), (2) and moon (3) phases.
+MountWizzard4 provides some basic information about twilight (1), (2) and moon (3) phases.

 .. image:: image/almanac1.png